Alicelrf/Dreams/shortstories/Garlic And Chives/Garlic And Chives.md

 Meng Yu suddenly pointed at the dashboard.
 “Look at this map.
 In five minutes, we’ll reach a seaside town.
 If we keep going, we’ll drive into the ocean within ten minutes.”

 It was already 9:23 p.m.

+**Chapter 3**
+Time ticked by as Xiao A, Wang Xia, and the girl in the backseat frantically refreshed their phones, desperate to find a signal.
+They had entered the coastal town’s perimeter, where reception should have been restored.
+Yet, this proximity to the lake meant their fate loomed ever closer.
+Only Meng Yu seemed composed, his voice cutting through the tension as he addressed Wang Xia in the backseat.

+“Can you reach my bag in the trunk?”

+Wang Xia protested, “We should be calling the police right now!”

+Meng Yu countered coldly, “What’s the point?
+The cops won’t arrive in a minute, but they certainly can fish us out of the lake after we’ve drowned.”

+Wang Xia hesitated, then asked, “So what’s your plan?”

+“Smash the windows.
+The moment we hit the water, we swim out.
+There’s a tool in my bag.
+It’s a black one, behind your seat.”

+Xiao A shivered at Meng Yu’s preparedness.
+What kind of person carried tools designed to break car windows?

+Wang Xia scrambled to unbuckle his seatbelt and knelt on his seat, stretching toward the trunk.
+“I see it, but I can’t reach it!” he exclaimed.

+“Then slide to the middle seat and fold your seatback down,” Meng Yu instructed with chilling calm.

+“Wait a minute!”
+Xiao A said.
+“It doesn’t look like we’re heading into the sea..
+Look ahead!”

+All eyes turned forward.
+The convoy of cars had slowed and was now queuing to board a ferry.

+The girl in the backseat stopped fiddling with her phone.
+Her trembling hands froze as an SOS signal appeared on her screen.
+She hastily dialed the police.
+The faint signal made the wait for the call to connect agonizing.

+“Hello, do you need assistance?”
+The voice was quite chunky.

+“Our car has been diverted!
+We’re being driven onto a ferry!”

+“Are you in immediate danger?”

+“...Not yet.
+But this whole situation is bizarre!
+Please help us!
+There are dozens of cars being herded to this remote location!”

+“Ma’am, if this is not an immediate emergency, such traffic coordination issues should be reported to the transportation bureau.
+However, I’ll forward your case.
+May I have your vehicle number?”

+The girl glanced at Xiao A, who hurriedly handed her phone over so she could recite the license plate.

+“Hold on while I contact the transportation bureau.”
+Then, silence.

+At that moment, their car rolled into the ferry’s dark interior.
+Hundreds of vehicles slowly parked in the ship’s belly.
+One by one, engines turned off, and headlights extinguished.
+The ferry’s interior blocked all phone signals, leaving only the faint glow of screens to pierce the darkness.

+Wang Xia was about to resume his effort to retrieve the bag when Xiao A interrupted, “I think I saw people with flashlights up ahead!”

+Meng Yu snapped, “They can be of real danger.
+Wang Xia, stay put.
+Everyone, keep quiet and turn off your screens.”

+Xiao A’s heart pounded.
+She glanced at the driver of the car parked a meter away.
+The person sat motionless, seemingly asleep.
+She nudged Meng Yu with her gaze, silently urging him to notice.
+He nodded faintly, indicating he already had.

+The passengers in the other vehicles appeared to be unconscious—or pretending to be.

+Meng Yu squinted, assessing the situation.
+“There are about six or seven of them.
+Everyone, play dead.”

+Xiao A tilted her head, closed her eyes, and fell silent.
+The girl in the back leaned her head against the door, eyes shut.
+Wang Xia squeezed his eyes closed, his face betraying his struggle to conceal fear.
+Meng Yu pulled his cap lower over his face.

+Through a crack in her hair, Xiao A peeked at the approaching figures.
+She whispered, barely audible, “Most of them are gone.
+Two people with flashlights are walking from that end in this direction.”

+**9:30 PM.**
+All they could do was wait—and pray.

+————————————————

+### Chapter 4
+**An Hour Earlier**

+On the second deck of the ferry, a young man with curly hair sipped coffee as the sea breeze tousled his locks.
+A vibration from his satellite phone broke his reverie.

+L glanced at the message on the screen: **Program Initiated.**
+His eyes widened.
+The operation had started a full four hours ahead of schedule.
+Panic struck him as he checked his wristwatch and then the program’s settings.
+Could he have made a mistake?
+Did he set the wrong time zone?
+Cold sweat trickled down his back.

+Cursing his carelessness, L quickly radioed the ship’s captain, S. “Captain, the vehicles might arrive four hours early!”

+“Damn it!”
+S was in the first-deck lounge, lazily playing cards with his crew.
+They had jammed the town’s communication signals for this heist, leaving satellite phones as their only means of contact.

+“Maybe the transportation bureau got suspicious, and the mole changed the plan.
+You’d better get ready.
+I’ve got my hands full here.
+Inform the two operatives onboard; they might not know yet.”

+“Fine.
+The sooner we finish, the sooner we leave.
+Let’s get to work, boys,” S called out.
+Bored to death, the five crew members eagerly abandoned their game and sprang into action, preparing for the ferry’s docking and the stolen cars’ arrival.

+Meanwhile, L tried contacting the mole via a secure channel, anxiously awaiting a response.
+To distract himself, he checked his laptop’s logs and vehicle data records.
+Was it really his error, or was someone sabotaging the operation?

+L’s stomach churned when he discovered that the mole had revoked their access to the transportation bureau’s central system.
+Panic set in.
+Had the mole been compromised?
+Or had they deliberately gone rogue?
+And yet, the program had executed flawlessly.
+Why hadn’t he been warned?

+Desperate for answers, L combed through temporary backups of the program logs.

+Before diving deeper into his work, a nagging thought gnawed at him.
+Something critical was slipping through his grasp.
+Stepping onto the empty second-deck balcony for clarity, he scanned the surroundings.
+Where were the two operatives sent by the other organization?

+Feeling the situation spiraling out of control, L returned to his workstation.
+He decided to open the mysterious large box they had brought onboard.

+Just as he reached for the box, footsteps approached his door.
+He swallowed hard, turned back to his desk, and pretended to focus on the logs.

+Three sharp knocks broke the silence.

+“Come in.
+Door’s open,” L said gruffly, masking his unease.

+The door creaked open, revealing the two operatives, X and Z, from the other organization.

+“Hey, L,” X, a tall and wiry man, greeted him.
+“S said the program launched early.
+What’s going on?”

+L’s instincts screamed that X already knew the answer.

+“I don’t know,” L replied honestly.
+“Maybe the mole decided to act early.
+Or it could be an error.”

+“Can the vehicles still be controlled as planned once they arrive?”
+X asked, his tone even but probing.

+L’s mind raced.
+This was a pivotal question.
+Did they want the operation to succeed, or were they planning to betray him?
+His response could determine his fate.

+“I’m not sure,” L admitted cautiously.
+“We’ll have to test it when the cars arrive.
+Right now, I’m still figuring out what went wrong.”

+X nodded, his expression unreadable.
+“Got it.
+Sorry to bother you.”
+With that, he and Z left without further comment.

+L’s unease deepened.
+Something was brewing, and he was right in the eye of the storm.